jonnyderme/Computational-Intelligence/README.md

 ---

-# 🤖 Computational Intelligence – Assignment 1
+# 🤖 Assignment 1: Linear and Fuzzy Controllers

 ### 📌 Title: Control of a Workbench Mechanism with Fuzzy Logic Controllers
 ---